ChristophP/elm-i18n-module-generator/README.md

 # Elm i18n Gen (JSON language file to Elm Functions Generator)

-This repo provides a script that can generate elm functions from JSON translation files.
+This tool lets you generate elm functions from JSON translation files.

+This tool is for you if ...

+- you store your translations in the JSON format
+- you want to be able to switch languages during runtime
+- you want to use your translations in your Elm app

+(if you need other formats than JSON go to the end of this README to find a link to a different tool)

-## Why is this necessary?
+## Why was this tool created?

 The company I work for stores all their translation files in JSON and also depends on this format, for collaboration with a third party translation